How to Update an Old BIOS Without Windows

 The Problem: Windows-only BIOS Updates

 With this context in mind, a popular choice for many people are old corporate laptops, such as the venerable Thinkpad.
-I’ve refurbished many of these over the years for a variety of uses, the older models like the X230 are second only to modern Framework laptops in terms of easy of repair.
+I’ve refurbished many of these over the years for a variety of uses, the older models like the X230 are second only to modern Framework laptops in terms of ease of repair.

 However, one thing that is often a hassle is updating the BIOS.
 BIOS updates are important: they often improve system stability, performance, and security.
 But, for these older corporate laptops, they almost are always updated via a Windows executable.
 This, combined with the fact that Linux is typically a far better choice of operating system for older hardware, means it’s not obvious what the best way to update the BIOS is.